 – ETSI TC STQ, IETF (IPPM, XRBLOCK), TIA TR30.3

-Draft Question P/12 – Framework for diagnostic functions
+Draft Question P/12

+Intelligent diagnostic functions framework for networks and services

 (Continuation of Question 16/12)

 Motivation

 With the increased number of connected devices and the proliferation of IoT (Internet of Things) applications, web and multimedia services and data centre services, the network is likely to be subject to increased network incidents and sporadic network changes resulting in service interruptions.
 Hence, in order to meet user expectations and provide network visibility, it is important to provide the industry with tools to monitor networks in order to diagnose, anticipate or remediate issues.